sola-st/DynaPyt/README.md

 ```

-## Analysis
+## Running an Analysis

-To run the analysis:
+To run an analysis:
 ```bash
 python -m dynapyt.run_analysis --entry <entry file (python)> --analysis <analysis name>
 ```

-To instrument and run the analysis on a project:
+Single command to instrument and run an analysis on a project:
 ```bash
 python -m dynapyt.run_all --directory <directory of project> --entry <entry file (python)> --analysis <analysis name>
 ```

 --------------------

-## Reproducing Results
+## Reproducing the Results in the Paper

 To reproduce results from the paper, follow these instructions:
 We suggest running each experiment in a fresh Python environment.